vrockai/pipeline-test/docs/content.md

 ---

-## Permissive microbiome characterizes human subjects with a neurovascular disease cavernous angioma
+## Permissive microbiome characterizes human subjects with a neurovascular disease cavernous angioma.
+ 28.05.2020, _SP Polster, A Sharma, C Tanes, AT Tang, P Mericko, Y Cao, J Carrión-Penagos, R Girard, J Koskimäki, D Zhang, A Stadnik, SG Romanos, SB Lyne, R Shenkar, K Yan, C Lee, A Akers, L Morrison, M Robinson, A Zafar, K Bittinger, H Kim, JA Gilbert, ML Kahn, L Shen, IA Awad_

+Cavernous angiomas (CA) are common vascular anomalies causing brain hemorrhage.
+Based on mouse studies, roles of gram-negative bacteria and altered intestinal homeostasis have been implicated in CA pathogenesis, and pilot study had suggested potential microbiome differences between non-CA and CA individuals based on 16S rRNA gene sequencing.
+We here assess microbiome differences in a larger cohort of human subjects with and without CA, and among subjects with different clinical features, and conduct more definitive microbial analyses using metagenomic shotgun sequencing.
+Relative abundance of distinct bacterial species in CA patients is shown, consistent with postulated permissive microbiome driving CA lesion genesis via lipopolysaccharide signaling, in humans as in mice.
+Other microbiome differences are related to CA clinical behavior.
+Weighted combinations of microbiome signatures and plasma inflammatory biomarkers enhance associations with disease severity and hemorrhage.
+This is the first demonstration of a sensitive and specific diagnostic microbiome in a human neurovascular disease.

 [Source](https://www.nature.com/articles/s41467-020-16436-w)

+10.1038/s41467-020-16436-w

 ---

-## Persistent Diarrhea in Patients With Crohn’s Disease After Mucosal Healing Is Associated With Lower Diversity of the Intestinal Microbiome and Increased Dysbiosis
+## Persistent Diarrhea in Patients With Crohn's Disease After Mucosal Healing Is Associated With Lower Diversity of the Intestinal Microbiome and Increased Dysbiosis.
+ 28.05.2020, _K Boland, L Bedrani, W Turpin, B Kabakchiev, J Stempak, K Borowski, G Nguyen, AH Steinhart, MI Smith, K Croitoru, MS Silverberg_

+In patients with inflammatory bowel diseases (IBDs), symptoms do not always associate with the severity of endoscopic inflammation and can persist after mucosal healing.
+We investigated whether symptoms in patients with successfully treated IBD are related to the composition of the intestinal microbiome.

 [Source](https://www.cghjournal.org/article/S1542-3565(20)30402-X/abstract)

+10.1016/j.cgh.2020.03.044

 ---